gordydelap/final-project-essay/README.md

 The project can be found at http://www.johnnycashhasbeeneverywhere.com/

 ## Introduction
-The goal of the project is to provide a chronological guide to the places Johny Cash mentiones in the "I've Been Everywhere" song.
+The goal of the project is to provide a chronological guide to the places Johny Cash mentions in the "I've Been Everywhere" song.
 The project was created by Iain Mullan for Music Hack Day London 2012.
 The project was designed for entertainment purposes.
 On his website, Iain describes it as
 >"A silly yet popular hack involving a map and some Johnny Cash lyrics."

 The project has gone viral since it was first created in 2012 and has been featured in multiple media outlets: